 Discovering a brilliant new website is like hearing a great band for the first time: you simply have to tell someone else about it.
-After months of trawling the web, ransacking our bookmarks folders, and considerable deliberation, PC Pro’s editorial team has 13 superb websites to share with you.
+After months of trawling the web, ransacking our bookmarks folders, and considerable deliberation, Alphr has 15 superb websites to share with you.

 Why have we chosen to shine the spotlight on the web’s unheralded talents?
 Because, despite the emergence of thousands of new sites every day, people are increasingly sticking to familiar favorites.
-The average surfer visited just 68 domains in February according to Nielsen NetRatings, which is just over two new sites a day and down 7% from the same month in 2006.
+According to Nielsen NetRatings, the average surfer visited just 68 domains in February, which is just over two new sites a day and down 7% from the same month in 2006.
 Considering that Google currently tracks more than 600 million web pages, the average person’s monthly surfing makes the needle in the haystack look enormous.

-There are so many news sources out there you’re not likely to get the full truth nor are you likely to see every story you’re interested in.
+There are so many news sources out there you’re not likely to get the whole truth, nor are you likely to see every story you’re interested in.
 These news sources originate in various countries, are not well-known, and are excellent resources for those who prefer to stay up on current events.

-If you’re interested in climate change, social uprisings, and politics then globalissues.org is perfect for you.
-The site is run completely by one man, Anup Shah who began reporting Global news because the mainstream media doesn’t properly portray global issues.
+If you’re interested in climate change, social uprisings, and politics, then globalissues.org is perfect for you.
+The site is run entirely by one man, Anup Shah, who began reporting Global news because the mainstream media doesn’t properly portray global issues.

 The Cipher Brief

-Created by a form CNN Intelligence Correspondent Suzanne Kelly.
+This website was created by a former CNN Intelligence Correspondent, Suzanne Kelly.
 The Cipher Brief aims to provide the public with up-to-date information and news about the global security environment.